Art-Fakt/Rat-Shell/README.md

 ### !!!!!!!!!!!!!!
 UNDER ACTIVE DEVELOPPEMENT    !!!!!!!!!!!!!!!!!!

 Still in developpement, Rat-Shell is a C2 in python3 which can handle multiple connexions on a Teamserver.
 You can configure multiples listeners and generate corresponding agent to initiate connexions from remote host.
 Severals advanced initial access methods are implemented & easily configurable.
+RatS-hell is developped for initial access & pivoting easily & rapidly on all systems.
+Many clever and advanced techniques are already bundled in Rat-Shell and some can bypass security measures in place like AMSI, UAC, ETW and defeat AV & EDR.

 ###### Types of handlers :
   - HTTP/HTTPS